evgeniikozhanov/pg_table_as_queue_tools/README.md

 # Postgres Table-as-queue Tools Module

-There are just only several function to getting SQL queries for manage your table as a queue.
+There are just only several functions to getting SQL queries for manage your table as a queue.

 `from pg_table_as_queue_tools import get_sql_to_delete_queue_item`